gregorybesson/shopify-app-starter/README.md

 - Full Shopify API : REST + GraphQL, including REST and GQL pagination and GQL batches
 - S3 service : You can save or get any file on a S3 share (import images, export a catalog of products...)
 - DynamoDB database : We keep the permanent token + stores by default and you can use it to extend the schema to persist whatever you need
+- Cache service : very useful if you need to cache rarely written data / frequently read data like a products collection filter or whatever

 /\ Important /\
-This starter use a customized version of shopify-app-cli and authenticates the user logged through Shopify : It will only use the permanent token for CRON by default.
+This starter uses a customized version of shopify-app-cli and authenticates the logged in user through Shopify : It will only use the permanent token for CRON by default.
-This way, you may check the users's right and identify him.
-If you want to use the permanent token, you mays do it through the db service.
+This way, you may check the users's rights and identify him.
+If you want to use the permanent token, you may do it through the db service.

 # Installation
 Clone the starter then npm i